o2r-project/api/docs/job.md

 ### Status

-All of these steps can be in one of the following status:
+All steps can have one of the following status:

 - `queued`: step is not yet started
 - `running`: step is currently running